-It is well worth noting that Sauble Beach is not the only sandy beach in the area and you can explore many other scenic beaches, parks, and charmingly quaint towns nearby.
-It is a stunning drive through narrower roads, small towns, and rolling farm fields.
-It is also the same drive one would take to the Bruce Peninsula, just an hour or so short of reaching Tobermory.
+It is well worth noting that Sauble Beach is not the only sandy beach in the area.
+You can explore many other scenic beaches, parks, and charmingly quaint towns nearby.
+The journey here is a stunning drive through narrower roads, small towns, and rolling farm fields.
+It’s also the same drive one would take to the Bruce Peninsula.
+Just an hour or more and you will reach Tobermory.

 When we visited the motel had only been open for a few days after many long months of pandemic closures.
 It was visible some wrinkles were being ironed out but they were dealt with noticeably fast.
-All of the staff, especially those at the Heydays restaurant are kind and friendly people who made our stay much more seamless and memorable.
+All of the staff, especially those at the Heydays restaurant, are kind and friendly.
+These people who made our stay much more seamless and memorable.

 All suites look out onto the property and have a hammock plus balcony dining furnishings if needed.
-At night sitting on the balcony, it felt like you were one of many intimate parties, different music spilling out from nearby balconies, voices singing in the wind, glasses clinking to tipsy laughter.
+At night sitting on the balcony, it felt like you were at one of many intimate parties.
+Different music spilling out from nearby balconies, voices singing in the wind, glasses clinking to tipsy laughter.

 The interior design is very intentional, each detail is carefully selected to create an atmosphere to facilitate a leisurely experience.
 The pink can be a bit much sometimes but not here and not today.
 The pink details are delicate and cheerful, paired with mid-century furnishings, neon signs, large tropical plants, and retro radios in each room.
-The outdoor area and restaurant are equally carefully designed, from picnic table colours to umbrellas, to custom glassware on each dinner table.
+The outdoor area and restaurant are equally carefully designed.
+From picnic table colours to umbrellas, to custom glassware on each dinner table, everything is though through.
 As you live through the weekend at The June you continue to relish in the small details every time your eyes rest on any part of the property.
 Here is a quick summary reel 😊